dirceu-jr/anga/README.md

 # Status

-The firmware is begin written to send data to <a href="https://thingspeak.mathworks.com/channels/3021849">Thingspeak</a> over cellular network.
+The prototype is sending CO readings/data to <a href="https://thingspeak.mathworks.com/channels/3021849">ThingSpeak</a> over cellular network (NB-IoT).

-SDS011 and CO sensors are in hand while VOC Sensor is en route.
+SDS011 and CO sensors are in hand while VOC and BME688 sensors are en route.

 # Hardware